SIKANDRA12/delta-batch/README.md

 # delta-batch
-This is the demo for Git &amp; GitHub class
+This is the demo for Git &amp; GitHub class.